m3g/ComplexMixtures.jl/docs/src/installation.md

 be used following the instructions and examples.

 !!! tip
+    By loading the package with
+    ```julia
+    using ComplexMixtures

+    ```
+    the most common functions of the package become readily available by their direct name, for example `mddf(...)`.

+    If you don't want to bring the functions into the scope of your script, use
+    ```julia
+    import ComplexMixtures

+    ```
-    The functions of the package are called, for example, using `ComplexMixtures.mddf(...)`.
+    Then, the functions of the package are called, for example, using `ComplexMixtures.mddf(...)`.
     To avoid having to write `ComplexMixtures` all the time, define an accronym.
 For example:
     ```julia
+    import ComplexMixtures
-    using ComplexMixtures ; const CM = ComplexMixtures
+    const CM = ComplexMixtures
     CM.mddf(...)

     ```